kslong/kred/README.md

 numpy 1.25.0
 ````

-The routines assume a specfic directory structure
+The routines assume a specific directory structure
 to one of our own.
 At present the new structure
 presumes: